aws-samples/aws-dev-ops-for-sap/README.md

 Sample and test code for using AWS DevOps Tools with SAP Solutions.

-See the related [blog posts](https://aws.amazon.com/blogs/awsforsap/) and [workshop](https://www.saponaws.aworkshop.io/500-devops.html) for more info.
+See the related [blog posts](https://aws.amazon.com/blogs/awsforsap/) and [workshop material](https://basis-beyond-immersionday.workshop.aws/aws-devops.html) for more info.

 Workshop | Status
 --- | ---